- Academic Affairs

 - Give CPR.
 Push hard and fast.
 Push down at least 2 inches at a rate of 100 to 120 pushes a minute in the center of the chest, allowing the chest to come back up to its normal position after each push.

 - Use an AED.
 Use the AED as soon as it arrives.
 Turn it on and follow the prompts.

 - Keep pushing.
 Continue administering CPR until the person starts to breathe or move, or until someone with more advanced training takes over, such as an EMS team member.

 AEDs are located throughout UMB’s campus.
-The majority of the AED models on UMB’s campus are LIFEPAK CR Plus or LIFEPAK 1000 Defibrillators, however, a few LIFEPAK Express AEDs are also present.
+The majority of the AED models on UMB’s campus are LIFEPAK CR Plus or LIFEPAK 1000 Defibrillators, but a few LIFEPAK Express AEDs also are present.